tabbzi/LnzLive/docs/GUIDE.md

 For most of these, when you select what to recolor, two text entry boxes will appear at your cursor.
 The first is for the ball colour, the second is for outline color.
 Type a color number (e.g., 25) and hit Enter to apply.
 Leave a box blank if you don't want to affect the color/outline.

-The "Color Swap" option opens a menu can be used to quickly recolor and retexture ballz, paintballz, and linez.
+The "Color Swap" option opens a menu that can be used to quickly recolor and retexture ballz, paintballz, and linez.
 Enter the color and texture mappings you want to apply (e.g., 35 -> 15).
 Use the checkboxes to select to which LNZ elements to apply the swap.
 If you select "Ramp", then all corresponding color members of a given ramp (even non-texturable ramps like 150s) will be converted.
 The "Autofill" button will populate the most frequent color and texture pairs present across `[Ballz Info]`, `[Add Ball]`, and `[Paintball]` sections.
 The "Randomize" button will populate swap colors and textures randomly, and, if "Ramp" is checked, then will restrict to texturable ramps (10s, 20s, ..., 140s).

-### Create Add Ballz (+ Linez)
+### Create Addballz (+ Linez)

 While a ball/addball is hovered or selected, use "Create Addballz" or "Create Addballz + Linez" to create a new addball and/or line.
 If an addball is selected, the new addball will be parented to the same ball as the selected addball.
 The line will connect the selected addball and the new addball.